springernature/halfpipe-update/halfpipe-update-docker/README.md

 This repo builds a docker image which is designed to be used in a concourse task to self-update a pipeline.

+It ensure the pipeline configuration in Concourse matches the halfpipe file in the current git revision.

-See <https://docs.halfpipe.io> for more info on using it.
+See <https://docs.halfpipe.io/auto-updating-pipelines/> for more info on using it.

 ### How it works